sct2005/TeamProjectCOM2020/Case_Structure.md

 ---

 ## Deployment Context
-DeepSeek is a Chinese-developed large language model (LLM) and AI chatbot that rapidly became popular globally, even topping app store charts.
-However, due to concerns about **censorship and political bias**, Taiwan’s government banned the use of DeepSeek across public sector agencies and institutions, citing **national security and information control risks** associated with the model’s outputs and its links to Chinese authorities. :contentReference[oaicite:0]{index=0}
+DeepSeek is a Chinese-developed large language model (LLM) and AI chatbot .
+However, due to concerns about **censorship and political bias**, Taiwan’s government banned the use of DeepSeek across public sector agencies and institutions, citing **national security and information control risks** associated with the model’s outputs and its links to Chinese authorities.

 ---

 ## Intended Use
-DeepSeek was marketed as a general-purpose AI assistant capable of answering questions, generating text, and assisting with a variety of information tasks similar to other large language models like ChatGPT.
+DeepSeek was marketed as a general-purpose AI , like Chatgpt

 ---